Gameplay

 Holy Protection provides a shield to all party members.
 With the Vow of Light tripod, it also heals all targets when it expires.
 The Purify tripod additionally makes it cleanse debuffs from party members on cast.

 Aside from certain fights, where you’re expected to use the cleanse for certain attacks or patterns (Inferno Valtan G2, Kayangel G2, or Akkan G3 Fear), you can usually spam this skill whenever it’s off cooldown.
 Raid Guides will specifically mention when you need to hold cleanse.
-Robust protection for big boy shields.
+Robust protection can instead be used for big boy shields.

 God's Decree provides an incredibly powerful 70% damage reduction + a shield to all allies within its radius.
-This skill is incredibly versatile and can be used to save allies, facetank patterns, or even to let your damage dealers DPS through a damaging pattern.
+This skill is incredibly versatile and can be used to save allies or to let your damage dealers DPS through a damaging pattern.
 If you do not stand inside the circle, you will not get the damage reduction yourself.

 Heavenly Blessings, one of your main buffs, also applies a 20% damage reduction to all affected allies.
 It’s never worth holding the spell for this effect, but it adds up to a lot of damage reduced over the course of a fight.